97th (The London Scottish) Heavy Anti-Aircraft Regiment, Royal Artillery: Italy

-By late 1944 the Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious air attacks were rare.
+By late 1944, the Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious air attacks were rare.
 At the same time the British Army was suffering a severe manpower shortage.
 The result was that a number of AA units were deemed surplus and were disbanded to provide reinforcements to other arms of service.
 Other units remained intact but retrained as infantry for garrison duties in the rear areas.
 97th HAA Regiment with 298, 299 and 319 HAA Btys was converted on 6 November 1944 into J Garrison Rgt, shortly afterwards designated 97th (London Scottish) Garrison Regiment, RA.
 Then on 13 February 1945 it was redesignated 610 (London Scottish) Infantry Regiment, RA, with A–E Btys, serving in various roles until the end of the war.

 610 (London Scottish) Rgt passed into suspended animation in November–December 1945 at Bari.

 Postwar

 When the TA was reconstituted on 1 January 1947, 610 Regiment was reformed as 497 (London) Heavy Anti-Aircraft Regiment, RA, at White City, Hammersmith, without any London Scottish connection.
 It was adopted by the Metropolitan Borough of Hammersmith in 1950–51 and renamed as 497 (Hammersmith) Heavy Anti-Aircraft Regiment, RA, It formed part of 64 AA Brigade.

-When AA Command was disbanded on 10 March 1955 there were wholesale mergers among its units.
-497th HAA Regiment amalgamated with 452 (London) and 453/488 (London) HAA Rgts, with 497 HAA Rgt forming R (Hammersmith) Battery in the new 452 (London) HAA Rgt.
+When AA Command was disbanded on 10 March 1955, there were wholesale mergers among its units.
+497th HAA Regiment was amalgamated with 452 (London) and 453/488 (London) HAA Rgts, with 497 HAA Rgt forming R (Hammersmith) Battery in the new 452 (London) HAA Rgt.

-A further round of mergers on 1 May 1961 saw 452 HAA Rgt amalgamate with 264 (7th London) and 290 (City of London) Field Regiments and 353 (London) Medium Rgt to form 254 (City of London) Field Rgt, when R (Hammersmith) Bty disappeared.
+A further round of mergers on 1 May 1961 saw 452 HAA Rgt amalgamated with 264 (7th London) and 290 (City of London) Field Regiments and 353 (London) Medium Rgt to form 254 (City of London) Field Rgt, when R (Hammersmith) Bty disappeared.